telehash/telehash.github.io/v3/e3x/reliable.md

 The `"ack":1` integer is included on outgoing packets as the highest known `seq` value confirmed as *delivered to the app* (as much as is possible).
 What this means is that any library must provide a way to send data/packets to the app using it in a serialized way, and be told when the app is done processing one packet so that it can both confirm that `seq` as well as give the app the next one in order.
 Any outgoing `ack` must be the last processed `seq` so that the sender can confirm that the data was completely received/handled by the recipient.

-If a received packet contains a `seq` but does not contain an `ack` then the recipient is not required to send one for the given `seq` while it's still processing packets.
-This allows senders to manage their outgoing buffer of packets and the rate of ack's being returned.
+If a received packet contains a `seq` but does not contain an `ack` then the recipient is not required to send one for the given `seq` while it's still processing packets for up to one second.
+This allows senders to manage their outgoing buffer of packets and the rate of ack's being returned, and ensures that an `ack` will still be sent at a regular rate based on what is actually received.

-An `ack` may also be sent in it's own packet ad-hoc at any point without any content data, and these ad-hoc acks must not include a `seq` value as they are not part of the content stream.
+An `ack` may also be sent in it's own packet ad-hoc at any point without any content data, and these ad-hoc acks must not include a `seq` value as they are not part of the content stream and are out-of-band.

 When receiving an `ack` the recipient may then discard any buffered packets up to and including that matching `seq` id, and also confirm to the app that the included content data was received and processed by the other side.

-An `ack` must be sent a minimum of once per second after receiving any packet including a `seq` value, either included with response content packets or their own ad-hoc packets.
-Allowing up to one second gives a safe default for the application to generate any response content, as well as receive a larger number of content packets before acknowleding them all.

 ## `miss` - Missing Sequences

-The `"miss":[1,2,4]` is an array of integers and must be sent along with any `ack` if in the process of receiving packets there were any missing sequences.
-Because the `ack` is confirmed processed packets, all of the `miss` ids will be higher than the accompanying `ack`.
+The `"miss":[1,2,4]` is an array of positive delta integers and must be sent along with any `ack` if in the process of receiving packets there are missing sequences.
+The array entries each represent a `seq` value calculated as the delta from the previous entry, using the accompanying `ack` as the initial base to start calculating from.

-The `miss` ids are in ascending order and delta encoded using `ack` as the base.

-When a recipient's incoming buffer of packets is full and it must drop new packets, it should send a `miss` indicating the `seq` that it started dropping at.
-When the sender gets a `miss` that starts with a `seq` more than 1 greater than the included `ack` it should adjust it's sending window buffer accordingly.

-This is only applicable when a recipient is buffering incoming sequences and is missing specific packets in the buffer that it requires before it can continue processing the content in them.
+The last entry in the array always represents the `seq` id that the recipient will start dropping packets at, it is the maximum capacity of the incoming unprocessed packet buffer.
+Whenever the buffer is over 50% full the recipient should send a `miss` to indicate the capacity left even if there are no other missing packets.
+When the sender gets a `miss` it should always cache the total delta number as the maximum window size and never send packets with a higher `seq` than the last received `ack`+delta.

-Upon receiving a `miss` the recipient should resend those specific matching `seq` packets in it's buffer, but never more than once per second.
-So if an id in a `miss` is repeated or shows up in multiple incoming packets quickly (happens often), the matching packet is only resent once until at least one second has passed.
+Upon receiving a `miss` the recipient should resend those specific matching calculated `seq` id packets in it's buffer, but never more than once per second.
+If the missing `seq` is signalled in multiple incoming packets quickly (happens often), the matching packet should only be resent once until at least one second has passed.

-A sender MAY opportunistically remove packets from it's outgoing buffer that are higher than the `ack` and lower than the highest value in a `miss` array, and are not included in the array as that's a signal that they've been received.
+The `miss` recipient can make no assumptions about the sender's state of any `seq` ids higher than the `ack` and not included in the array, it can only use the values included as a signal for them alone.

 ### `miss` encoding example